Poison (1991 film)

 Poison is a 1991 American science fiction drama horror film written and directed by Todd Haynes, starring Edith Meeks, Larry Maxwell, Susan Gayle Norman, Scott Renderer, and James Lyons.

 Composed of three intercut narratives inspired by the novels of Jean Genet, the gay themes in Poison marked an emerging "queer new wave" in cinema.
 The film received generally positive reviews.

-Narratives
+Plot

 Three stories intertwine throughout the film, named in the closing credits: